-In 2017 AMOR launched in order to protect our community against increased hate against immigrant and BIPOC communities.
+In 2017 AMOR launched in order to protect our community against increased hate against immigrants, Black, Indigenous, people of color, LGBTQ and other marginalized identities.
 This rise in hate looked like increased deportations and detainments.

 The Immigration team is made up of survivors of state violence, organizers, lawyers, donors, community members and volunteers.
-Through our organized efforts we support individuals caught in the immigration system, release folks from detention, prevent deportations and organize to uplift state policy that supports undocumented folks in RI.
+Through our collective and community work we support individuals caught in the immigration system, release folks from detention, prevent deportations and organize to improve state policy so that it supports undocumented folks in RI.

-The Immigration Team collaborates with other local and national organizations to connect individuals with the resources whether that is funds, legal representation or community support.
+The Immigration Team collaborates with other local, regionales, and national organizations to connect individuals with the resources whether that is funds, legal representation or community support.

-The strength of this team is as strong as the participation of our community.
+The strength of this team depends on the participation of our community.

 For over a year, AMOR has been raising money to pay bond for people who are held inside of the Wyatt on the ICE contract.
 We have been able to post bond for numerous people, and pay for legal fees and post-release funds (transportation, food, clothes etc…).

-Bonds and Legal Fees are anywhere from $1,500 to $5,000.
-Our bond fund is small and relies heavily on community donations.
+Bonds and Legal Fees are anywhere from $1,500 to $7,000 or more.
+Our bond fund is small and relies on community donations.
 Your donation keeps this fund active.

-During the past few years as the federal government increased its attacks on immigrant families, AMOR has fiercely resisted these unjust policies, by connecting clients with legal services, organizing rallies and fundraisers in support of individuals with whom we work, putting on know-your-rights training, accompanying individuals to court dates and ICE check-ins, and more.
+During the past few years as the federal government increased its attacks on immigrant families, AMOR has fiercely resisted these unjust policies, by connecting people with legal services, organizing rallies and fundraisers to support the individual immigration cases of the folks with whom we work, putting on know-your-rights trainings, accompanying individuals to court dates and ICE check-ins, and more.

-The AMOR Bond Fund is a part of the National Bail Fund Network.
+The AMOR Legal Fund is a part of the National Bail Fund Network.

 Drivers Licenses For All

 In 2019 AMOR joined the decades long effort in Rhode Island to pass legislation at the statewide level that would allow undocumented immigrants to obtain state issued driver’s licenses.
-Access to a driver’s license means access to safe travel without fear of arrest, fines or punitive action.
+Access to a driver’s license means access to safe travel without fear of arrest, fines or legal consequences.

-Currently 12 states, California, Colorado, Connecticut, Delaware, Hawaii, Illinois, Maryland, New Jersey, New Mexico, Nevada, Utah, Vermont, and Washington, as well as the District of Columbia, and Puerto Rico, allow driver’s licenses for undocumented immigrants.
+Currently 16 states,–California, Colorado, Connecticut, Delaware, Hawaii, Illinois, Maryland, Nevada, New Jersey, New Mexico, New York, Oregon, Utah, Vermont, Virginia and Washington, as well as the District of Columbia, and Puerto Rico, allow driver’s licenses for undocumented immigrants.

 Organize to Defund the Police

-We know that here in the United States, the police, jails, and detention centers were expanded not to protect our communities from crime, but to scrutinize and criminalize communities and individuals who are poor, Black, Latino, Indigenous, and marginalized genders and sexualities.
-Now we are seeing all over the country the people are resisting and demanding change.
-Here in the city of Providence we are organizing to make our demands into reality.
-We want you to be involved to help build the new systems of community care that we need.
+We know that here in the United States, the police, jails, and detention centers were expanded not to protect our communities from crime, but to scrutinize and criminalize communities and individuals who are poor, Black, Latino, Indigenous, marginalized genders and sexualities, and other marginalized communities.
+Now we are seeing all over the country people are resisting and demanding change.
+AMOR is organizing to make our demands into reality.
+We invite you to get involved and help build the new systems of community care that we need.

 Offer Legal Support